-Our foreclosure lawyer can take action to help you remain in your home, or to continue to collect rent payments from a tenant.
-If you want to keep the property or stay living at that location as long as possible, there are several legal strategies that could be initiated to help you.
+Our foreclosure lawyer can take action to help you remain in your home or to continue to collect rent payments from a tenant.
+If you want to keep the property or stay living at that location as long as possible, several legal strategies could be initiated to help you.
 We should speak with you at once, as filing dates are particularly important.
 You could lose your ability to remain living in the property if the correct legal actions are not taken within the time frame allowed under Pennsylvania law.

-A foreclosure will have a significant impact on your credit score – and may be a bigger problem than a bankruptcy would on your record if you hope to purchase a home in the future.
+A foreclosure will have a significant impact on your credit score – and maybe a bigger problem than bankruptcy would on your record if you hope to purchase a home in the future.
 Beyond the damage to your credit, you could incur certain tax liabilities.
 When the lender “forgives” some portion of your mortgage, such as in a short sale, the IRS may consider the amount forgiven to be taxable income.
 Depending upon the actual dates of a short sale, you may be protected against this tax debt.
-All of these financial issues are of great concern, and we are prepared to discuss them with you, and advise you of the best course of action for your situation.
+All of these financial issues are of great concern, and we are prepared to discuss them with you and advise you of the best course of action for your situation.

 Foreclosure Lawyer: Serving Bucks County, Philadelphia County, and Montgomery County

 Your home is likely your most valuable asset.
 Choosing the right law firm to help you deal with a foreclosure threat could not be more important.
 Before making any decision about what to do, contact our firm.
-You can trust us to fight for your rights and interests and to help you pursue the most favorable outcome, based upon your individual situation.
+You can trust us to fight for your rights and interests and to help you pursue the most favorable outcome based upon your situation.
 Contact us directly by phone at (215) 969-3004, or fill out our online form.

 © 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.